angles-n-daemons/scrutinize/README.md

 # scrutinize

 scrutinize was born for ease of usability within the world of experimentation.
-Inspired by the design of [Unleash](https://github.com/Unleash/unleash), it aims to encapsulate everything needed to conduct an online experiment in a minimal client / server implementation.
+Inspired by the design of [Unleash](https://github.com/Unleash/unleash), it aims to encapsulate everything needed for an online experiment in a minimal client / server implementation.

 ## Quickstart